piotrdomagalski/ffsqueue/README.md

 ffsqueue - Fast Fixed Size Queue
 ================================

 Fast and clean implementation of a fixed size queue in JavaScript.

+It avoids the use of `push()` and `unshift()` methods of Array object and should therefore not cause any object (re)allocations.

 Is it really faster than a regular Array?
 -----------------------------------------